-NOTICE OF PUBLIC HEARING
+NOTICE OF PUBLIC HEARING CITY OF LITTLE ROCK

 CITY OF LITTLE ROCK

 The Board of Directors of the

 City of Little Rock will conduct a

-public hearing on proposed uses,
+public hearing on proposed uses

-of the City's FY 2022 entitlement
+of the City's FY 2023 entitlement

 grants from the U.S. Department

 of Housing and Urban Development, in conjunction with the

-Board's regular meeting at the Board's regular meeting at the Centre at University Park, 6401 West 12th Street, on Tuesday, December, 21, 2021, at 6:00 p.m.
-Immediately after the public hearing, the Board will consider a
+Board's regular meeting at the

+Centre at University Park, 6401

+West 12th Street, on Tuesday,

+February 7, 2023, at 6:00 p.m.

+Immediately after the public